PaulFrankling/recip_me/README.md

 The input fields are prepopulated with the respective recipes information so it doesn't have to be completely refilled and it can be resubmitted easily once edited.

 There is a cancel button below the submit button that cancels the edit and takes the user to the Recipes page.
 Once edited successfully, a Flash message appears saying "Recipe successfully updated!".

+### Show Recipe Page

+This page shows the details belonging to each recipe.
+The ingredients are presented in bullet points due to the `<ul>` tag and the method list is presented in numerical order due to the `<ol>` tag.
+It shows the name of the user who added the recipe at the bottom of the page.

+When the user is signed in and it's their recipe, it shows an 'Edit Recipe' button and a 'Delete Recipe' button.
+The 'Edit Recipe' button takes the user to the Edit Recipe page.
+When the user clicks the 'Delete Recipe' button, they are propositioned by a 'Yes' or 'No' option in the form of a modal.
+If the user clicks 'Yes' the recipe is deleted and the user is redirected to the Recipes page and presented with a Flash message saying *"Recipe successfully deleted!"*.

+### Error pages

+The Error pages are created to help redirect the user when the page is not found or there is a server error.
+Both pages have buttons that redirect the user to the Home page.

 ## Issues Overcome: